 Checkups Every Guy Should GetSep.
 24, 2019

-Dr. Eleazar Flores, a primary care doctor at Houston Methodist, says if you’re a man — or a woman who is concerned about the health of your husband, father, grandfather, son or other male loved one — you’ll want to be aware of these recommended checkups, screenings and immunizations for men.
+Dr. Eleazar Flores, a primary care doctor at Houston Methodist, says men — or women concerned about the health of a husband, father, grandfather, son or other loved one — need to be aware of these recommended checkups and screenings for men.

-“Keep in mind that these are general guidelines and you should check with your doctor for a schedule that’s right for you,” Dr. Flores said.
+“Keep in mind that these are general guidelines and you should consult your doctor about the screening tests that may be right for you, as well as a schedule that’s right for you,” Dr. Flores says.